boschglobal/dse.network/doc/content/apis/network/functions.md

 > Note: in the encode path (TX), changes to the counter are not reflected in the corresponding signal.

 #### Parameters

-message (NetworkMessage)
-: The message Returns that this function will modify.

 data (void**)
 : Pointer reference for instance data.

+payload (uint8_t*)
+: The payload that this function will modify.

+payload_len (size_t)
+: The length of the payload.

 #### Returns